Evntaly/evntaly-php/README.md

 # evntaly-php

-**evntaly-php** is a PHP client for interacting with the Evntaly event tracking platform.t provides developers with a straightforward interface to initialize the SDK, track events, identify users, manage tracking states, and potentially interact with other Evntaly API features within PHP applications.
+**evntaly-php** is a PHP client for interacting with the Evntaly event tracking platform.
+It provides developers with a straightforward interface to initialize the SDK, track events, identify users, manage tracking states, and potentially interact with other Evntaly API features within PHP applications.

-The full documentation can be found at [Evntaly Documentation](https://evntaly.gitbook.io/evntaly)

 ## Features